 - Visual Hunger.
 We all have the natural desire or urge to look at food.
-Seeing crave-worthy food, physical (donuts in the break room) or virtual (e.g., food porn) can make us want to eat, now!
+Seeing crave-worthy food, physical (donuts in the break room) or virtual, can make us want to eat now!

 - Nose Hunger.
-Our sense of smell is linked with taste.
-Smelling the cookies in the oven, or rotisserie chicken in the store, can trigger this hunger.
+Smelling the cookies in the oven, or rotisserie chicken in the store, can trigger hunger.

 - Mouth Hunger.
-Food can taste good!
-And as one craving for flavor is satisfied, our mouth hunger can perk back up if we switch to new tastes.
+Food tastes good!
+And, as one craving for flavor is satisfied, our hunger can perk up if we switch to new tastes.